Missy Higgins: 2003–2005: The Sound of White

 Higgins was the support act on a 2003 Australian tour by folk rock band The Waifs and rock band george.
 She travelled to the US to work with John Porter, who produced her first EP, The Missy Higgins EP, which was released in November and entered the Australian Recording Industry Association (ARIA) Singles Chart Top 50 in August 2004.

 She toured Australia, supporting Pete Murray and John Butler Trio.
-Her four-track single "Scar'" was released in July 2004 and debuted at No. 1 on the ARIA Charts.
+Her four-track single "Scar" was released in July 2004 and debuted at No. 1 on the ARIA Charts.
 Her first album, The Sound of White, was released in September, and debuted at No. 1 on the ARIA Albums Chart.
 Also produced by Porter, it sold over 500,000 copies.
 She was nominated in five categories at the ARIA Music Awards of 2004 for "Scar": Best Female Artist', 'Single of the Year', 'Best Pop Release', 'Breakthrough Artist – Single' and 'Best Video' (directed by Squareyed Films).
-At the awards ceremony on 17 October she received the award for Best Pop Release, beating Delta Goodrem, The Dissociatives, Kylie Minogue and Pete Murray.
+At the awards ceremony on 17 October, she received the award for Best Pop Release, beating Delta Goodrem, The Dissociatives, Kylie Minogue and Pete Murray.
 This was followed by her first national headline tour.
-Her second single "Ten Days" was co-written with Jay Clifford (guitarist in US band Jump, Little Children) and was inspired by Higgins' 2002 break-up with her boyfriend before she travelled to Europe.
+Her second single "Ten Days" was co-written with Jay Clifford (guitarist in US band Jump, Little Children) and was inspired by Higgins's 2002 break-up with her boyfriend before she travelled to Europe.
 Released in November, it peaked at No. 12.

-On 29 January 2005 Higgins performed with other local musicians including Nick Cave and Powderfinger at the WaveAid fundraising concert in the Sydney Cricket Ground.
+On 29 January 2005, Higgins performed with other local musicians including Nick Cave and Powderfinger at the WaveAid fundraising concert in the Sydney Cricket Ground.
 The concert raised A$2.3 million for four charities supporting the victims of the 2004 Indian Ocean earthquake.
 In March Higgins performed at the MTV Australia Awards and won the prize for 'Breakthrough Artist of the Year'.
 The following month she released her third single, "The Special Two", which was a radio hit and reached No. 2.
-"The Special Two" was released on an EP which included her cover of the Skyhooks song, "You Just Like Me Cos I'm Good in Bed", recorded for Triple J's 30th anniversary.
+"The Special Two" was released and included her cover of the Skyhooks song, "You Just Like Me Cos I'm Good in Bed", recorded for Triple J's 30th anniversary.
 The song had been the first track played on Triple J when it launched (as Double J) in 1975.
 In May, Higgins won the 'Song of the Year' and 'Breakthrough' awards for "Scar" from the Australasian Performing Right Association (APRA).
 She continued touring in mid-2005 and released her fourth single, "The Sound of White", in August.
 In September she played a sold-out performance at the Vanguard in Sydney with the proceeds going to charity.
 She was nominated for seven more ARIAs and in October won 'Album of the Year', 'Best Pop Release', 'Breakthrough Artist – Album' and 'Highest Selling Album' (all for The Sound of White) and 'Best Female Artist' (for "Scar").
 She teamed up with fellow ARIA award-winning singer Ben Lee in late 2005 for a national tour.